Pappinisseri

-Pappinisseri is a census town and a suburb of Kannur city in Kannur district in the Indian state of Kerala.
+Pappinisseri is a census town in Kannur district in the Indian state of Kerala.
 Pappinissery have consistently won the Swaraj Trophy for best Grama Panchayat from 2017-2018 to 2021.
 Pappinisseri Panchayat also bagged the third position in the Swaraj Trophy during 2015-2016.
 Also, Pappinissery has been declared as the best Grama Panchayat in Kerala by Kerala government.

-Pappinisseri Panchayat comprises two villages viz Pappinisseri and Aroli.
+Pappinisseri Panchayat comprises two villages, viz Pappinisseri and Aroli.
 Pappinisseri better known for visha chikitsa kendram (a treatment for snake bite.)

 Geography

 Pappinisseri is located at 11.95°N 75.35°E. It has an average elevation of 1 metres (3 feet).

 Demographics

 As of 2011 Census, Pappinisseri had a population of 35,134 of which males constitute 15,988 (45.5%) of the population and 19,146 (54.5%) females.
 Pappinisseri census town spreads over an area of 15.22 km2 with 7,225 families residing in it.
 The sex ratio of Pappinisseri was 1,197 higher than state average of 1,084.

 In Pappinisseri, 11.3% of the population is under 6 years of age.
 Pappinisseri had an overall literacy of 95.5% higher than state average of 94%.
 The male literacy stands at 97.6% and female literacy was 93.9%.